 Traditional Glycogen Loading (Carbohydrate Loading) Approach

 It is referred to as the traditional, classic, or original approach.
-It is effective for most of the long distance endurance athletes, but the trend recently has been for less grueling approaches to carb loading.
+It is effective for most long distance endurance athletes, but the trend recently has been for less grueling approaches to carb loading.

 There are many unpleasant potential side effects to look at also.
 It is a tough way to deplete the glycogen stores.